PipelineAI/pipeline/docs/quickstart/sagemaker/README.md

 ### EXPECTED OUTPUT ###
 ...
-'InService'  <-- WAIT UNTIL THIS IS 'InService'
+Endpoint Status 'InService'  <-- WAIT UNTIL THIS GOES FROM 'Creating' to 'InService' ...
-...
 ```
 Notes: